SamitHuang/mindocr-1/tools/infer/text/README.md

 ## Text Detection

-To run text detection on an input image or multiple images in a directory, please run:
+To run text detection on an input image or a directory containing multiple images, please execute

 ```shell
 python tools/infer/text/predict_det.py  --image_dir {path_to_img or dir_to_imgs} --rec_algorithm DB++